 ^{6.} U.S. National Library of Medicine, Medline Plus.
 (2020, February 13).
-Clomerular filtration rate. https://medlineplus.gov/ency/article/007305.htm
+Glomerular filtration rate. https://medlineplus.gov/ency/article/007305.htm

 Note: Answers to the Critical Thinking activities can be found in the "Answer Key" sections at the end of the book.
-Carbapenems are a beta-lactam "cousin" to penicillins and cephalosporins.